adamgross42/FTMS-rower/README.md

 # FTMS-Rower

 Webapp for rowers with FTMS protocol support.
-Will have soon support for video playback.
+Main feature is auto adjusted video playback (based on your rowing performance) to be more motivated and enjoy your workout.

 ## Note

-Currently this is a proof-of concept and progress will be documented here: [PoC](https://git.kmpr.at/kamp/FTMS-Rower/src/branch/main/docs/PoC.md)
+Currently this is a proof-of concept and any progress will be documented here: [PoC](https://git.kmpr.at/kamp/FTMS-Rower/src/branch/main/docs/PoC.md)

-Contributions welcome :)
+Contributions are very welcome :)

 ## Usage
 1.) clone the repo into your webserver directory
-2.) put a video named "video.mp4" into the video-folder
+2.) put a video named "video.mp4" into the video-folder.
+Optionally edit the poster in video/posters folder
 3.) open page in your browser on your android based phone or tablet - see [the list of supported browsers](#supported-browsers)
 4.) connect your rowing machine with the "connect"-button
-5.) exercise and enjoy :)
+5.) exercise and enjoy the video :)

 ## Supported browsers